antonmi/octopus/README.md

 ## Specification -> Elixir Code -> API

 ### The problem
-As an application engineer I want to have a simple way of interfacing with programs/services that provide the functionality I need.
+As an application engineer, I'm need a simple way of interfacing with programs/services that provide the required functionality.
-Conventional approach to that is creating client libraries.
+The conventional approach to the problem is creating client libraries.
 Such a library usually does three simple things:

-1. Translates data-structures provided by the programming language (e.g. Elixir) to data required by another program (e.g. GET request to a URL with params)
+1. Translates data structures provided by the programming language (e.g. Elixir) to data required by another program (e.g. GET request to a URL with params).
-2. Calls the program (e.g. makes HTTP request)
+2. Calls the program (e.g. makes HTTP request).
-3. Translates the result (e.g. JSON response) to the language's data-structures
+3. Translates the result (e.g. JSON response) to the language's data structures.

 However, each such translation must be explicitly coded.
 And this leads to a decent amount of boilerplate code.

 ### The idea
-These kinds of translations can be expressed in declarative way via specifications expressed as a data-structure.
+These kinds of translations can be expressed in declarative way via specifications expressed as a data structure.

 ### The solution
-The specification can be provided using a JSON data-structure that describes the behavior of a service.
+The specification can be provided using a JSON data structure that describes the behavior of a service.
 The client library code is generated from the specification.
-The JSON chosen as the specification language because it is easy to translate to Elixir data-structures:
+The JSON chosen as the specification language because it is easy to translate to Elixir data structures:
 JSON objects are translated to maps, JSON arrays are translated to lists, etc.

 Consider a simple example.
 Let's say we are going to use the [Agify](https://agify.io/) service.
 It predicts age of a person by name.